-As an adult, I travelled with my folks only a couple of times, and one time, while it was fraught with negative moments, it too became a trip I will never forget.
+As an adult, I travelled with my folks only a couple of times, and one time, while it was fraught with negative moments, it too, became a trip I will never forget.
 I refrain from calling it a vacation because it was a trip with a purpose that meant a lot to my dad (and my mother in turn).
-This trip was the last chance I ever got to travel with my dad.
-Several years later, Nick and I took my mother on a road trip to Nova Scotia that we filled with many attractions and activities that would help give us all some good memories.
+This trip was my last chance to travel with my dad.
+Several years later, Nick and I took my mother on a road trip to Nova Scotia, filled with many attractions and activities that would help give us all some good memories.
 Alas, this was the last chance to travel with her as well.

 Travelling together as adults

 Depending upon your family dynamic, travelling with your parents can be one of the most rewarding things you will ever do.
 We have compiled this list of reasons why you should plan a shared travel experience with your parents: